Taylor Swift ''Toyed With the Idea'' of Changing This ''Lover'' Lyric

 Swift also touched on the bridge of the song and how it played off of wedding vows.

 "I love to take a common phrase and twist it," she said.
-"So, the bridge, I took all of these common phrases we say about weddings.
+"So, [for] the bridge, I took all of these common phrases we say about weddings.
 I like to add something that changes the phrase."

 To hear her full interview, head over to The New York Times.